gary-vladimir/2023_T003/Readme.md

 test it with:
 `libcamera-hello` you should see a camera preview for about 5 seconds.(to see if it is connected and working)

+## Install the Pillow library

+`pip install Pillow`
+this library is necesary for resizing the photos

 ## Install the cyberpi library

 `pip3 install cyberpi`